Unlike you and I, the biggest party city in the world doesn’t take a day off on the 4th of July.

 Unlike the coordinated, seven-casino fireworks extravaganza held annually on the Strip on New Year’s Eve, Caesars Palace does the heavy lifting on the fourth of July.

-As of this writing, Caesars Palace is the only Strip resort scheduled to hold a 2017 fireworks show.
-In years’ past, there have been fireworks shot off at Mandalay Bay’s beach and from atop the Stratosphere Hotel & Casino, but it appears those two resorts have discontinued the shows.
+In 2017, Caesars Palace is the only Strip resort scheduled to hold a fireworks show.
+In years’ past, there have been fireworks shot off at Mandalay Bay’s beach and from atop the Stratosphere Hotel & Casino, but those two resorts have discontinued the shows.

 Caesars Palace July 4th Fireworks